-- 6.1 Where a case against a candidate is proven, whether through the candidate's own admission or by the findings of the Misconduct Inquiry Board, the following issues will be considered before a penalty is agreed: - 6.1.1 The need to preserve the integrity of the examination; - 6.1.2 The severity of the misconduct; - 6.1.3 Consistency with previous penalties; and - 6.1.4 Evidence of remorse and an admission of understanding of the seriousness of the case. - 6.2 The following penalties may be awarded following proven misconduct: - 6.2.1 No further action; - 6.2.2 A written warning; - 6.2.3 The result of an examination to be declared void or part void; - 6.2.4 The candidate to be barred from applying for an examination for a specified period; - 6.2.5 Such other penalty that the MIB or Clinical Director of Examinations (as applicable) consider appropriate. - 6.3 Should an allegation of misconduct be proven, the College reserves the right to send details of the case to the General Medical Council (or equivalent) and, in the case of UK trainees, to the candidate's Educational Supervisor and Training Programme Director.
+- 6.1 Where a case against a candidate is proven, whether through the candidate's own admission or by the findings of the Misconduct Inquiry Board, the following issues will be considered before a penalty is agreed: - 6.1.1 The need to preserve the integrity of the examination; - 6.1.2 The severity of the misconduct; - 6.1.3 Consistency with previous penalties; and

+- 6.1.4 Evidence of remorse and an admission of understanding of the seriousness of the case. - 6.2 The following penalties may be awarded following proven misconduct: - 6.2.1 No further action; - 6.2.2 A written warning; - 6.2.3 The result of an examination to be declared void or part void; - 6.2.4 The candidate to be barred from applying for an examination for a specified period; - 6.2.5 Such other penalty that the MIB or Clinical Director of Examinations (as applicable) consider appropriate. - 6.3 Should an allegation of misconduct be proven, the College reserves the right to send details of the case to the candidate's Responsible Officer/Educational Supervisor in the first instance and could lead to notification of the relevant regulatory body.
 In certain circumstances, it may be appropriate to inform the police. - 6.4 Where theft of intellectual property is suspected, the College reserves the right to initiate civil proceedings, criminal prosecution or both. - 6.5 Where a candidate's examination result is declared void, the attempt will be recorded against the candidate's examination history.
 Examination papers will not be processed.